jinsung/sva-cc-spring-2019/README.md

 ### Week 5 -- Nested Loop / Functions

 ### Week 6 -- Clock - Assignment 1 due date
+ * Assigment #1
+    1. Create an animation that interacts with the mouse or keyboard.
+    2. Make and use variables.
+    3. Use "For Loop" to draw many shapes.

 ### Week 7 -- Object